Tunisia's Essebsi, leading figure in shift to democracy, dies at 92

 The armed forces of neighboring Algeria and Sudan ousted long-serving rulers of those countries after mass protests.
 But it remains unclear whether greater freedoms will result.

-Rached Ghannouchi, the influential leader of Tunisia’s moderate Islamist Ennahda Party, said Essebsi was credited with leading a smooth transition to democracy by promoting inclusive politics.
+Rached Ghannouchi, influential leader of Tunisia’s moderate Islamist Ennahda Party, which governs in coalition with two secular parties, said Essebsi was credited with leading a smooth transition to democracy by promoting inclusive politics.

-Essebsi faced criticism that he was seeking a return to a strong state with power concentrated in the presidency, whose role is limited to foreign and defense policies under the new constitution.
+Essebsi faced criticism, however, that he was seeking a return to a strong state with power concentrated in the presidency, whose role is limited to foreign and defense policies under the new constitution.

-Critics also accused Essebsi of attempting a dynastic handover, rowing back on post-revolution freedoms, and failing to support a truth commission seeking justice for the victims of authoritarian rule.
+Critics also accused him of seeking a dynastic handover to his son and a retreat from post-revolution freedoms, and failing to support a truth commission seeking justice for the victims of authoritarian rule.

+Essebsi, who served as a speaker of parliament under Ben Ali, denied all such accusations.

 Tunisia has been spared much of the violence seen elsewhere in the Middle East since 2011, although it has been the target of militant Islamists over the years.

-Government troops have been battling militant groups in remote areas near the border with Algeria, while high unemployment has also stoked unrest in recent years.
+Government troops have been battling militant groups in remote areas near the border with Algeria, while high unemployment has also stoked disturbances in recent years.

-Reporting by Tarek Amara; Writing by Michael Georgy; Editing by William Maclean/Mark Heinrich
+Reporting by Tarek Amara; Writing by Michael Georgy; Editing by Mark Heinrich